Hello, and welcome to the New York Rangers,

 1- First and foremost, being a Ranger requires respect.
 Respect for your teammates.
 Respect for the jersey.
 Respect for the fans.
 Respect the Rangers.
 Everything else on this list falls under this dictum.
 Respect.
 It sounds simple, but it's not.
 It's a complete way of being that will require hard work but the payoff is virtually limitless - watch the tape of Eddie Giacomin's return with the Red Wings.

-3 - I mentioned hard work.
+3 - I mentioned toughness.
+Toughness is battling from whistle to whistle.
+No reprieve, no relenting.
+Hockey is your job and we expect you to work while you are at the office.
 That is what is expected of you.
 Anything less - let up for just one moment of one shift - and the results will be disastrous.
 During that lapse a goal may be scored against the Rangers, or it may not.
-Either way, someone will notice - I'm especially good at it and I sure as hell will call you on it.
-The Rangers are the most scrutinized NHL team not in Canada, both by the media and by the fans.
+Either way, someone will notice - we Ranger fans pay attention and take this stuff quite seriously.
+The Blueshirts are the most scrutinized NHL team not in Canada, both by the media and by the fans.
 You do not want to let up in this town.
 At the same time, even if things aren't going your way - go without scoring for games at a time, whatever - if you are visibly working hard you will given a pass for quite a while ...
-Chris Higgins made it for months.
+Brian Boyle got one after his goal scoring dried up last season.
 You may look around at the fans down by the ice and see the nice clothes, the Blackberries and the models, but don't be fooled: this is a blue collar fanbase that expects and appreciates hard work.

 6 - You know that quiet guy who is hanging around practice?
 The mild-mannered fellow with his name and number nine in the rafters.
 Listen to him.
 If he says something, it's for a reason.
 If he acts a certain way, it's for a reason.
-And that reason is always the betterment of the franchise and, frankly, the betterment of yourself.
+And that reason is always the betterment of the franchise and, frankly, the betterment of yourself as a person.
 Pay attention to Adam Graves.
 You will not find a better role model in your search for what it means to be a Ranger.
 There is a reason why he is beloved in this city, and what he did on the ice is only part of the explanation.
-And that big, bald crying guy up in the office?
-Messier?
-Yeah, him too.

-8 - Spend some time reading up on the past.
-The more you read about the 84 year history of the franchise, the more you will understand just how important No. 1 on this list is.
+8 - While you are at it, spend some time reading up on the past.
+The more you read about the 85 year history of the franchise, the more you will understand just how important No. 1 on this list is.
 A lot of people have put their blood, sweat and tears into building the Rangers and the least you can do is know who they were.

 9 - Don't be afraid to speak your mind because honesty is indeed the best policy.
 Silly, right?
 Not at all.
-When speaking to the media or to the press, one of the worse things you can do is speak in benign cliches ... no matter what captain Drury does.
-There is no such thing as 110%.
+When speaking to the media or to the press, one of the worse things you can do is speak in benign cliches - there is no such thing as 110%.
 You can only take things one game, or one day, at a time.
 And you don't always get the bounces.
 We know that; tell us how, tell us why.
 You can't be afraid to show your personality, because that is who you are and we want to know you.
 We want to root for you.
 We want to see you succeed.

 10 - Don't believe the hype.
 There are a lot of people playing pundit, a lot of people shooting their (our) mouths off.
-Expectations aren't as high as they have been in the past due to last year's failure but this is still New York and success is always demanded.
-But that will come if you work hard, listen to the coaches and play your game to the best of your ability.
+Expectations have leapt up with the signing of a certain center and they will be difficult to meet.
+But that will come if you work hard, listen to the coaches and play your game to the best of your ability it is possible to reach the high bar that has been set.

 This list may seem daunting, but you will be pulling on a Blueshirt and these are the things that come with the jersey.